Shift Handover Guide

 How to Write a Shift Handover Report

 A shift handover report helps teams transfer important operational information from one shift to the next.
-It is commonly used in mining, maintenance, construction, logistics, manufacturing and field operations.
+It documents completed work, equipment condition, incidents, risks, pending tasks and recommendations for the incoming team.

 Need to create one quickly?

-Use our Shift Handover Generator to create structured handover reports with pending tasks, incidents and PDF export.
+Use the Shift Handover Generator to create structured handover reports with equipment status, pending tasks, incidents, live preview and PDF export.

 What is a shift handover report?